decentralvision/ClearFund/README.md

 BUGS

-first vote fails but gives no error
+first vote fails but gives no error -failing to recreate

-my proposals page fails to render when user has no proposals